2013 SAFF Championship final: Officials

 Prior to the final, he refereed for five other games in the 2013 SAFF Championship.
 He was referee in Afghanistan-Bhutan and Bhutan-Maldives matches in Group A before moving to the Group B match India-Nepal.
 Then finishing the group stage by being the referee for Afghanistan-Maldives and the semi-final of Maldives-India.
 In the games that Shamsuzzaman was the referee, he showed no more than two yellow cards in every game with that being Bhutan-Maldives and Afghanistan-Maldives.
-He gave the red card in the group-stage match between Bhutan national football team and Maldives national football team and giving the Bhutan goalkeeper Leki Dukpa a red card for tripping Ali Ashfaq just outside the penalty box after rushing to a one-on-one.
+He gave the red card in the group-stage match between Bhutan and Maldives and giving the Bhutan goalkeeper Leki Dukpa a red card for tripping Ali Ashfaq just outside the penalty box after rushing to a one-on-one.